Best German City Names: 200+ Historic & Imaginary Ideas

 Schweinfurt

-Ball bearing capital of the world, so crucial to the Nazi war machine that it endured devastating Allied bombing raids
+Ball bearing capital of the world, so important to the Nazi war machine that it endured devastating Allied bombing raids

 Leverkusen

-Built entirely around the Bayer chemical works, this corporate city exemplifies German pharmaceutical and chemical industry dominance
+Built around the Bayer chemical works, this city is closely tied to German pharmaceutical and chemical industry

 Ludwigshafen

-BASF's home on the Rhine, where the world's largest chemical complex transforms raw materials into thousands of products
+BASF's home on the Rhine, where a huge chemical complex turns raw materials into thousands of products

 Rüsselsheim